hausen8/AL_1105/README.md

 - pyVCP_Tab3.png: Screenshot of the pyVCP *E-Stop* tab

 **TODO**
-- Exchanging the spindle temperature lincurve for the thermistor function
+- Trying to get *thermistor.so* and exchange the spindle temperature lincurve for the thermistor HAL component
 - Adding spindle temperature threshold with comp the the E-Stop chain